 The concept of isolobal analogy was introduced years ago by Hoffmann as a practical tool to understand and easily predict organic and organometallic reactions.
-In the original publication, discussing the properties of M(CO)3 and M(C6H6) (where M is a metal) they "mean to imply that the number, symmetry properties, extent in space and energy of the frontier orbitals of the fragments are similar - not identical, but similar".
-Thus, two compounds where one chemical group is replaced by another with similar properties in the frontier orbitals is expected to behave similarly.
+1 In the original publication, discussing the properties of M(CO)3 and M(C6H6) (where M is a metal) they "mean to imply that the number, symmetry properties, extent in space and energy of the frontier orbitals of the fragments are similar - not identical, but similar".
+2 Thus, two compounds, where one chemical group is replaced by another with similar properties in the frontier orbitals, are expected to behave similarly.
 In mass spectrometry, this concept could be used to predict fragmentation patterns of molecules which are derived from a known one where a group is replaced by an isolobal one.

 Understanding and even better predicting fragmentation patterns in collision induced dissociation (CID) is crucial in both fundamental and practical applications of mass spectrometry.
-One class of approach consists in the use library searching, for example using the extended NIST library.
-Of course, libraries need experiments on all the species of interest and mechanisms can be proposed only for data for which experiments are available.
-Another approach uses machine learning algorithms to guess fragmentation patterns, like in the competitive fragmentation model (CFM) by Allen et al. in which fragmentation patterns are obtained by using a probabilistic generative model.
+One approach consists in library searching, for example using the extended NIST library.3 Of course, libraries need experiments on all the species of interest and mechanisms can be proposed only for data for which experiments are available.
+Another approach uses machine learning algorithms to guess fragmentation patterns, like in the competitive fragmentation model (CFM) by Allen et al. which uses a probabilistic generative model.4

-Another possibility to predict CID spectra independently from simulation is to use molecular simulations.
-This approach, pioneered by Hase and co-workers, was then extended in last 10 years to a variety of biological and organic molecules.
-The same approach can be successfully used to model and predict surface induced dissociation and soft landing.
-It is based on a physical representation of the activation, either by providing an excess energy equally distributed through the vibrational modes of the fragmenting molecule, either by direct simulating the collision with the inert gas.
-Since it is based on the generation of an ensemble of reactive trajectories, the chemical dynamics approach provides at the same time the fragmentation products and the related mechanisms.
-The most relevant drawback is that it needs important computational effort, and thus for relatively large systems highly accurate quantum chemistry methods cannot be used.
-However, semi-empirical Hamiltonians have shown to be able to provide relatively good fragmentation patterns and mechanisms, 13,14,15,16 in particular for organic and rigid molecules, like testosterone or methyl-guanine.
-In this last study, a comparison with CFM machine learning prediction was done, showing that the chemical trajectory approach is comparable with it, providing at the same time more information on reaction mechanisms and physically ground results.
+Another possibility to predict CID spectra independently from simulation is to use molecular simulations.5 This approach, pioneered by Hase and co-workers,^{6,7} was then extended in last 10 years to a variety of biological and organic molecules.8 The same approach can be successfully used to model and predict surface induced dissociation and soft landing.^{9,10} It is based on two alternative physical representations of the collisional activation: (1) by providing an excess energy equally distributed through the vibrational modes of the fragmenting molecule, (2) by direct simulating the collision with the inert gas.^{11,12} Since it is based on the generation of an ensemble of reactive trajectories, the chemical dynamics approach provides at the same time the fragmentation products and the related mechanisms.
+The most relevant drawback is that it requires significant computational effort, and thus for relatively large systems highly accurate quantum chemistry methods cannot be used.
+However, semi-empirical Hamiltonians have shown to be able to provide relatively good fragmentation patterns and mechanisms, ^{13,14,15,16} in particular for organic and rigid molecules, like testosterone17 or methyl-guanine.18 In this last study, a comparison with CFM machine learning prediction was done, showing that the chemical trajectory approach is comparable with it, providing at the same time more information on reaction mechanisms and physically ground results.

 Here, we have investigated the CID fragmentation in relation with the isolobal analogy.
 In particular we have considered protonated biotin (also called vitamin B7 or H) and then substituted the S atom with O (oxybiotin), NH (N-biotin) and CH2 (C-biotin), forming a set of compounds shown in Figure 1.
-These atoms and fragments fulfill the "isolobal analogy" prescription since their frontier orbitals have similar energy, shape and number of electrons.
+These atoms and fragments fulfill the "isolobal analogy" prescription since their frontier orbitals have similar energy, shape and number of electrons.1